ZiRO-Bot/Z3R0/.github/README.md

 >
 > Listed from highest to lowest priority

+- Setup Tests using dpytest
   - Add test for every command
 - Rework permissions
   - Currently:
     - Admin = Can configure bot